alecjprobst/IR-Transceiver-SAO/README.md

 > Command Value: 0x09<br/>
 > Parameters: Two uint8_t values between 0 and 255.
 The first value represents the IR address and the second represents data that will be transmitted<br/>
 > Output: None<br/>

+## write_to_ir_write_buffer
+> Description: Write a byte to the write buffer that can be trigger send over IR.
+The first received i2c byte is the address and the second is the data<br/>
+> Command Value: 0x10<br/>
+> Parameters: Two uint8_t values between 0 and 255.
+The first value represents the IR address and the second represents data that will be transmitted<br/>
+> Output: None<br/>
+> Note: Write buffer will stay populated until clear command is called.
+Default size of the buffer is 16 bytes.

 # Samples
 A few samples provided to test various functions of the SAO